 May not work in older homes

-You’ll love the functionality that the Kasa Smart Dimmer Switch adds to your home.
+If you enjoy technology, the Kasa Smart Dimmer Switch might be the perfect option to add more smart functionality to your home.
 You can operate this Wi-Fi-connected unit remotely from your smartphone or via voice commands given to Amazon’s Alexa or Google Assistant.
 It also has an on/off rocker switch, up/down dimmer buttons, and a brightness indicator on the switch itself for in-person operation, and it works with LED and CFL bulbs up to 150 watts and incandescent bulbs up to 300 watts.

 You can only install the Kasa Smart Dimmer Switch in single-pole applications, and it does require a neutral wire, so it may not work in older homes.
 Thanks to its smart functionality, the switch can be put on an automatic schedule, and there’s even a “gentle off” feature that gradually fades the lights, giving you time to get into bed or leave the room.